One of the questions we’re asked most often when we’re helping customers with their retirement planning is Can I take my pension at 55 and still work?

 Can I take my pension at 55?

 If you have a defined contribution pension there are a number of ways that you can take your pension at 55 and still work.
-You can opt to take it in a single lump sum or you can take smaller cash lump sums.
+You can opt to take it in a single lump sum, take smaller cash lump sums, you can even start paying yourself a regular income from your pension.

-If you have a guaranteed pension amount in the form of a defined benefit pension then the rules are different and you’ll need to check with your pension scheme administrator to find out what applies to you.
+If you have a guaranteed pension amount in the form of a defined benefit pension then the rules around when you can start taking your pension are different and you’ll need to check with your pension scheme administrator to find out what applies to you.

 Phased Retirement vs Semi-Retirement